 - 1. Storefront Projections and Setbacks.
-In addition to landscape elements, storefronts are encouraged to introduce architectural variation at the pedestrian level in order to create a diverse building edge between the public and private realms, and the total linear measurement of all facade elements should exceed the length of the property line by 5% or more.
+In addition to landscape elements, storefronts are encouraged to introduce architectural variation at the pedestrian level in order to create a diverse building edge between the public and private realms.
 More specifically: - a.
 Bay Windows.
 Storefront bay windows may project up to 12 inches into the public right-of-way, if such windows maintain glazing on all projecting faces, and if the windows do not exceed 15 feet in width.
 A clearance of at least 12 inches between the bottom of the projecting bay and the sidewalk is recommended. - b.
 Porticos.
 Entry porticos may project up to 12 inches into the public right-of-way. - c.
 Entry Setbacks.
-Entry Entries shall be setbacks may be permitted up to 48 no less than 36 inches from the property line, as part of a door yard. - d.
-Marqueeis and Canopies.
+Entry setbacks may be permitted up to 48 inches from the property line. - d.
+Marquis and Canopies.
 Permanent marquis structures or canopies that project from the buildings are encouraged, but shall be confined to entry lobbies leading to upper-level residential or office uses, or to public-oriented passages that provide for pedestrian access through the block.
 They shall be designed as an attractive and integral part of the overall facade design, shall project no more than 6 feet from the face of the building, take up no more than 10 feet of frontage, and maintain a clearance of at least 8 feet above the sidewalk surface.
 No column supports shall be permitted within the public right-of-way. - e.
 Projecting Signs.
 Projecting signs are encouraged on storefronts consistent with the sign regulations for the Central Business District in the Zoning Code. - f.
 Awnings.
 Awnings overhanging the sidewalk are also encouraged to further enhance the life and variety of the street.
 The preferred material for awnings is canvas, but other materials will be considered if they are light in character and can be architecturally integrated with the building facade.
 Awnings shall be maintained at least 8 feet above the sidewalk surface, and shall be carefully designed to complement the overall facade design.
 Under standard conditions (e.g., not within retail extension zones), storefront awnings shall not project more than 6 feet into the public right-of-way, and generally shall not be higher than 14 feet above the sidewalk.
 Awnings above 14 feet in height shall not project more than 3 feet into the public right-of-way.